sposetti/TestDocs/prerequisites.md

 ### Users and Groups

 The following table describes system user account and groups.
+These users and groups should reflect the accounts you created in [Create System Users and Groups](#create-system-users-and-groups)

 <pre>
 For your conveinence, we are providing <a href="./scripts/usersAndGroups.sh">usersAndGroups.sh</a> script for setting